Trading Strategies Generated Pathwise by Functions of Market Weights: Sufficient conditions for strong relative arbitrage

-From \eqref{Eq: value of ATS}, the value $V^{\varphi}$ at time $t$ of the additively generated trading strategy with respect to the market, has two additive components, $G(t, \mu, A)$ and $\Gamma^{G}(t)$.
-In Theorem~\ref{thm: AGRA}, we derived the strong arbitrage condition from the ``nondecreasing property" of $\Gamma^{G}(\cdot)$, but there is no reason to discriminate between $G(t, \mu, A)$ and $\Gamma^{G}(t)$.
-If the mapping $t \mapsto G(t, \mu, A)$ is nondecreasing, we may derive a strong arbitrage condition like Theorem~\ref{thm: AGRA}, switching the role of $G(t, \mu, A)$ and $\Gamma^{G}(t)$.
-However, it is difficult to find functionals $G(t, \mu, A)$ which are monotone in $t$, because $G$ must depend on the market weights $\mu(\cdot)$ and these fluctuate all the time.
-Thus, we have to `extract a nondecreasing structure' from the generating functional $G(\cdot, \mu, A)$, and use this nondecreasing structure instead of $G$ to derive a new strong arbitrage condition.
+From \eqref{Eq: value of ATS}, the value $V^{\varphi}$ at time $t$ of the additively generated trading strategy with respect to the market, has two additive components, $G\big(\mu(t), A(t)\big)$ and $\Gamma^{G}(t)$.
+In Theorem~\ref{thm: AGRA}, we derived the strong arbitrage condition from the ``nondecreasing property" of $\Gamma^{G}(\cdot)$, but there is no reason to differentiate between $G\big(\mu(t), A(t)\big)$ and $\Gamma^{G}(t)$.
+If the mapping $t \mapsto G\big(\mu(t), A(t)\big)$ is nondecreasing, it is possible derive a strong arbitrage condition like Theorem~\ref{thm: AGRA}, switching the role of $G\big(\mu(t), A(t)\big)$ and $\Gamma^{G}(t)$.
+However, it is difficult to find functions $G\big(\mu(t), A(t)\big)$ which are monotone in $t$, because $G$ must depend on the market weights $\mu(\cdot)$ and these fluctuate all the time.
+Thus, we have to `extract a nondecreasing structure' from the generating function $G\big(\mu(\cdot), A(\cdot)\big)$, and use this nondecreasing structure instead of $G$ to derive a new strong arbitrage condition.
+This is done as follows.